 In literature, the optimal conversion time occurs at the maturity or at the call in a perfect market with no dividend payments and constant conversion terms (see e.g., Ingersoll 1977), or immediately prior to a dividend payment dateif there are dividend payments (see e.g., Brennan and Schwartz 1977, 1980).
 Given the optimal conversion time, it is implicitly assumed that conversions should occur in a block,i.e. all CBs are converted completely or not at all.
 However, as CB issuesare divisible and held by competitive bondholders, the conversions of CBs take place sequentially instead of in a block over aCB’s lifecycle (see e.g., Buhler and Koziol,2004).
 These observed sequential conversions might be an outcome of Nash equilibrium in a non-cooperative game played by competitive bondholders (see e.g., Emanuel, 1983; Constantinides, 1984; Constantinides & Rosenthal, 1984; Francois et al. 2011).
 The potential advantageofsequential conversionsover a block conversion has been addressed under the conditions: (a) the presence of straight debt vs. no straight debt and (b) thedistribution of CBs ownerships.
 When there is no straight debt in the capital structure, a sequential conversion strategy is optimal for a monopolist bondholder even without regular dividend payments (see e.g., Emanuel, 1983; Constantinides, 1984; Constantinides and Rosenthal, 1984).
 When there are straight debts in the capital structure, Bühler and Koziol (2004) showed that the values of CBs held by competitive bondholders adopting sequential conversions are greater than those under a block conversion.
 This is due to the fact that a conversion impacts the default probability of the straight bonds, which results in the wealth transfer between stockholders and straight debtholders.

-In contrast to previous studies that emphasize the potential advantageofsequential conversions from bondholders’ views, this paper aims to identify theparameters that determine CBs signaling role and risk-mitigating effects.
+Compared to previous studies that emphasize the potential advantageofsequential conversions from bondholders’ views, this paper aims to identify theparameters that determine CBs signaling role and risk-mitigating effects.
 In view ofthe aforementioned discussion, we differentiate thesignaling role of CBs as equity-like versus debt-like based on the rate of sequential conversion of bondholders: equity-like signals increase the rate of sequential conversions, while debt-like signals decrease the rate of sequential conversions.
 The rate of sequential conversions is estimated based on the recurrent survival approach, in which sequential conversions are considered as recurrent events over a CB’s lifecycle (see e.g., Andersen & Gill, 1982; Prentice, Williams, & Peterson 1981).
 A dataset that contains longitudinal records of the timings of sequential conversions over the lifespan of a set of 73 convertible bonds listed on the Taiwan Stock Exchange from January 2004 to December 2009 is used.
 To our knowledge, this is the first study to use the recurrent survival analysis technique in studying bondholders’ sequential conversion behaviors in a dynamic setting.

 The paper is organized as follows: Section 2 gives the development of the empirical model and hypotheses, Section 3 describes the data and method of the empirical study, Section 4 gives the results of the empirical study, and Section 5 concludes.